Banging Toolbox

 12. When to use an oscillating spindle sander?

-An oscillating spindle sander is installed as or on a table and used to sand the edges of boards.
-It is also ideal to use if you want to smoothen curved cuts that came from a band saw, for example.
+An oscillating spindle sander is installed on or on a table and used to sand the board edges [2].
+Moreover, it is ideal if you need to smoothen curved cuts that came from a band saw, for example.

-It has a tabletop and sanding drum that works together in an up-and-down motion and has a variety of sanding drums available.
+It is equipped with a tabletop and sanding drum that works together in an up-and-down motion and includes a variety of sanding drums available.

-• Has a dust port located at the back.
+• Should have a dust port located in the back of the unit.

 • Can sand long edges with straight cuts.